TokiLoshi/castle-capers/README.md

 #### Special Thanks:

-Huge thank you to nallovint for helping me with the instancing and placement of the character collision detector.
+Huge thanks to NalloVint for helping with the instancing and placement of the collision detector, and for bringing Fernando back down to earth.